Joan Triadú: Life

+After the Spanish Civil War ended, the new government did not recognise the academic qualifications that had been issued during the war, and Triadú had to sit the baccalaureate once again in 1939.
+He studied Classical Philology at the University of Barcelona during the 1939–1940 academic year, and also attended classes at the Catalan University Studies.
+He graduated in June 1942, but contracted tuberculosis soon afterwards, which forced him to undertake a lengthy convalescence, first in Barcelona and in Cantonigròs from June 1943 onwards.

+He spent this time reading extensively, as well as other activities.
+The literary competition he organised was held every year for 25 years.
+Triadu returned to Barcelona in 1945, and after a period working as a teacher in various schools and institutions, he moved to England, where he became reader in Catalan at the University of Liverpool between 1948 and 1950.

 He was the father of Joaquim Triadú i Vila-Abadal, Minister of the Government of the Generalitat under president Jordi Pujol, and Teresa Triadú i Vila-Abadal, for many years, director of the Thau Sant Cugat School.

-Career

-After the Spanish Civil War, the new authorities did not recognise the academic titles given prior to the start of the war and Triadú had to be reexamined again in 1939.
-During the 1939-1940 period, he matriculated at the University of Barcelona, where he studied Classical Philology.
-He also attended the University College of Catalonia.
-Triadu graduated in June 1942, but contracted tuberculosis afterwards and this forced him to follow a lengthy process of convalescence, first in Barcelona and from June 1943 in Cantonigròs.

-Triadu returned to Barcelona in 1945, and after a period of working as a teacher in several schools and institutions, he moved to England where he became Catalan reader at the University of Liverpool between 1948 and 1950.

 Literary criticism

 Before leaving for England in 1946, he became one of the founders of the magazine Ariel, where he began his work as a literary critic.
-The magazine was published clandestinely until 1951, when it was suspended by the authorities.
+The magazine was published clandestinely until 1951, when it was closed down by the authorities.

-Returned to England, his work as a critic took a new turn in 1951 with the publication of an Anthology of Catalan poetry 1900-1950 and an Anthology of Catalan contests ", which were controversial for the selection of authors and the critical comments that led to them.
-The 1953 published in Oxford an Anthology of Catalan lyric poetry, with an extensive introduction that published the same year in "Panorama of Catalan poetry."
+When he returned from England, his work as a critic took a new turn in 1951 with the publication of an Anthology of Catalan Poetry 1900-1950 and an Anthology of Catalan Storytellers.
+These collections were controversial due to his selection of the authors included, and the critical comments he made in them.
+Carles Riba was prominent among his choices.
+In 1953, he published an Anthology of Catalan lyric poetry in Oxford, which contained a long foreword, which he published himself the same year in Landscape of Catalan poetry.

-The poet Carles Fages de Climent to be excluded by Triadú from this last anthology - apparently from the sectarianism of Triadú towards the conservatism of Fages - devoted this epigram:
+When Triadú failed to include the poet Carles Fages de Climent in the latter anthology -apparently due to Triadú's dislike of Fages; conservatism, the letter devoted an epigram to him:

-The writer Tomàs Roig i Llop, a great friend of Fages, offers, however, another version of this famous epigram:
+However, the writer Tomàs Roig i Llop, a great friend of Fages, created another version of this famous epigram:

-Later, he continued to develop the facet of literature criticism in magazines, Forja, Pont Blau, Vida Nova, Serra d'Or, in the newspaper Today and in various local, county and entity publications.
+Afterwards, he continued his work as a literary critic in magazines including Forja, Pont Blau, Vida Nova, Serra d'Or, the newspaper Avui and in various local, regional and institutional publications.